jayhawk87/vpc-network/api-doc-wrapper.md

 # API Reference for VPC
 {: #api-reference-for-vpc}

-Access to {{site.data.keyword.cloud}} Virtual Private Cloud APIs require accounts to be onboarded first.
+Your account must be approved before you'll have access to the {{site.data.keyword.cloud}} Virtual Private Cloud API Reference.

 If the following link does not open the API Reference, switch to an account that has been onboarded.
-The link will open in a new tab or window.
+The link opens in a new tab or window.

 * [API Reference](https://{DomainName}/apidocs/rias){: new_window}